SaeedSoleymani79/ACTAM_PRO/README.md

 1. Start the application with `python start.py`.
 2. Select an instrument from the instrument selection screen.
-3. Use the keyboard, fretboard, chord pads, or drum pads to perform.
+3. Play using the keyboard, strings controller, guitar interface, or drum pads.
-4. Adjust BPM, time signature, and master effects.
+4. Adjust BPM, time signature, smart chords, and master effects.
-5. Build drum patterns or record arrangement bars.
+5. Build rhythm patterns or record bars into the arrangement.
-6. Export the performance as WAV and/or MIDI when needed.
+6. Export the performance as WAV or MIDI when needed.

 ---

 ## Project Goal

-The goal of ACTAM PRO is to demonstrate a low-latency web-to-Python audio workstation that combines real-time performance, algorithmic synthesis, step sequencing, effects processing, and recording in a single interactive system.
+The goal of ACTAM PRO is to demonstrate a low-latency web-to-Python audio workstation that combines real-time performance, algorithmic synthesis, sequencing, effects processing, arrangement editing, and recording in a single interactive system.